golang/proposal/design/go2draft-type-parameters.md

 known when the function is called.
 The `any` means that `T` can be any type at all.
-As seen above, the type parameter may be used as a type when describing the ordinary non-type parameters.
+As seen above, the type parameter may be used as a type when describing the types of the ordinary non-type parameters.
-It may also be used within the body of the function.
+It may also be used as a type within the body of the function.

 Since `Print` has a type parameter, any call of `Print` must provide a type argument.